Parents are a primary source of health information for students.

-For parents of NEW students: You can help your student make a healthy transition to college with these recommendations.
+For parents of NEW students: Here's how you can help your student make a healthy transition to college.

 On this page (for parents of new students):